bsmith89/strain-corr/doc/manuscript/manuscript.md

 other analyses.
 This criterion _a priori_ excludes 19 of the 627 species
 profiled in this work.
 For analyses of gene content, strains with an estimated depth of < 1x across all strain-pure samples were also excluded.
-Finally (TODO: look into this), strains with < 90% of species genes or with a standard deviation in the log10-transformed depth ratio across selected genes of > 0.75 were flagged as low quality and removed.
+Finally, strains with < 95% of species genes or with a standard deviation in the log10-transformed depth ratio across selected genes of > 0.25 were flagged as low quality and removed.

 ### Analysis of species and strain diversity